Printer Friendly PDF

 - Since obesity can further complicate prostate cancer, maintain a healthy body weight.

-It is essential that men discuss with their physicians the risks and benefits associated with prostate cancer screening to make an informed decision about testing.
-In most cases, men should schedule prostate screenings beginning at age 50.
-Men at high risk (African-American men and men with a family history of prostate cancer before age 65) should begin testing at age 45.
+Beginning at age 50, men should discuss with a physician the benefits and risks associated with prostate cancer screening to determine if it is right for them.
+Men at high risk (African Americans and men with a family history of prostate cancer before age 65) should discuss with a physician whether screenings are appropriate beginning at age 45.
+Those with several immediate family members with prostate cancer should discuss screenings with a physician beginning at age 40.
 Prostate screenings can include the PSA (prostate-specific antigen) blood test and DRE (digital rectal exam).

-Prostate cancer, depending on the stage, may be treated by different members of the cancer care team – urologists, medical oncologists, and radiation oncologists.
-Consultation with each of these specialists is encouraged where appropriate.
+Prostate cancer may be treated by different members of the cancer care team.
 Treatment options vary depending on how advanced the cancer is and if it has spread to other parts of the body.
-Physicians will determine the most appropriate treatment for each patient, but possible treatment options include surgery, radiation therapy, hormone therapy, and chemotherapy.
+Physicians will determine the most appropriate treatment for each patient, including surgery, radiation therapy, hormone therapy, and chemotherapy.